coopervk/Scripts/connectiit/README.txt

 VERSION

-V.1.2.1
+V.1.4.0

 --------------------
 DISCLAIMER

--This BASH script was created by Cooper Van Kampen and released to the public on Saturday, October 14th, 2017.
--This BASH script is licensed under the GPLv3
+-This BASH script was created by Cooper Van Kampen -This BASH script is licensed under the GPLv3
 -This BASH script was created with the intent of providing a simple, immediate way to connect to IIT-Secure.